mwgabby-li/Mab/ReadMe.md

 ' b' digit {[' '] digit}
 ```

+Note the space between the `b` and the digit.

 In addition to this, Mab supports single spaces and dashes in identifiers with more
 rules.
 Note that it does not support _whitespace generally_, just single spaces,